☎️ Advice on +43 (0) 664 1923560

 Diamantsägeblätter schärfen

-In this article, we describe the different types of diamond saw blades, why they become dull with use, and how they can be resharpened.
+In this post, we describe the different types of diamond saw blades, why they become dull during use, and how they can be resharpened.

 Introduction

-Most people who have worked with a sawing machine are familiar with the problem: the saw cuts very slowly, and cutting through a stone takes a very long time.
-Often it is assumed that there is a defect in the machine – however, in most cases, a dull saw blade is the cause.
+Most people who have ever worked with a sawing machine are familiar with the problem: the saw cuts very slowly, and cutting through a stone takes a very long time.
+It is often assumed that there is a defect in the machine – however, in most cases, a dull saw blade is the cause.

 Why do diamond saw blades become dull?

-Diamond saw blades cut by protruding diamonds removing material.
+Diamond saw blades cut by protruding diamonds abrading material.
 This is not a classic sawing process like with wood, where geometrically defined teeth cut.
-Rather, it is an abrasive process with a geometrically undefined tooth shape, where the protruding diamond acts as a “tooth”.
+Rather, it is a grinding process with a geometrically undefined tooth shape, where each protruding diamond acts as a "tooth."

 Types of Diamond Saw Blades